-Saliva is a constant companion throughout our day, but sometimes the glands responsible for its production don’t function properly, or certain physical conditions reduce oral hydration.
+Saliva is a constant companion in our daily lives, yet it can happen that the glands responsible for its production fail to function properly, or that particular physical conditions render oral hydration insufficient.

 So, what can you do in these cases?
 Let’s explore what saliva is and how to manage situations when the body doesn’t produce enough of it.